 I have been in debt for most of my adult life, but finally realised, aged 40, that it needed to be repaid.
 It was not my money, it belonged to the credit card company or bank and needed to be gone.
 I repaid £16k in two years and was debt free by the age of 42.

 Let my story, or debt stories like this inspire you to make some changes and pay off the debt.
 Release the stress of debt and become debt free like I did.

 Over to Pete from the House Money Saving Blog to share his story.
 This is an honest and inspiring story of real life specifics of debt.
-And a happy ending with Marie clearing her debt in full and experiencing financial freedom.

 How did you get into debt?

 Back in 2010, my wife and I lived with our two children in a three-bedroom terraced house.
 I say three, the smallest bedroom couldn’t even fit in a full-size single bed.
 My wife also worked from home as a childminder, so the house was cramped.

 Due to the death of a relative, we inherited some money and decided to put it towards moving to somewhere more suitable.
 Amazingly quickly, we found our dream home, although it was at the very top of our monthly budget.

 We decided to go for it and by November 2011, we had bought our new home.
 By April for the following year, we found out that my wife was pregnant again.
 Obviously, my wife had to cut down on work over the following months and by December 2012, our income had halved, and we had an extra mouth to feed.

 I remember looking at my credit card statement and it had just gone over £5000.
 Although I had paid off a couple of hundred pounds that month, I realised that most of that had just gone towards paying the interest.
 Along with a loan we had taken out when we moved in to replace the boiler, it hit me that debts were just getting bigger every month.
 Within a few months, I would hit my credit card limit and would need to borrow elsewhere, probably at a much higher cost.